Documentation Index Fetch the complete documentation index at: https://mintlify.com/apache/beam/llms.txt

 # Clean up resources

-Prefer Combine transforms for better performance:
+Prefer Combine transforms for better performance: import apache_beam as beam

 from apache_beam import combiners